hunto/MasKD/README.md

 ## Updates
 ### March 04, 2023
-Configs for KD are available in `mmrazor` folders and Checkpoints are in the Results Table below.
+Configs for KD are available in `mmrazor` folders and student checkpoints are provided.
 ### May 30, 2022
 Code for mask learning and KD is available in `mmdetection` and `mmrazor` folders.